-Although CFL bulbs are slightly more expensive, they save money in the long run because of their low electricity use and extra long life.
+LEDs and CFL bulbs save money in the long run because of their low electricity use and extra long life.

 Because they contain small amounts of mercury, used CFL bulbs should be recycled.
-The Hoosiers Care Website offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.
+The Indiana Department of Environmental Management (IDEM) offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.

 Make sure the attic, all exterior walls and floors are properly insulated, along with basements or crawl spaces (if you have them).